syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 {% endhighlight %}

-The below screenshot shows TreeGrid render with specific column width.
+The below screenshot shows the TreeGrid rendered with specific column width values.

 ![](Columns_images/Columns_img13.png)

 ### Defining common width for the columns

-The TreeGrid control provide the support to set same width for all the columns in tree grid using `CommonWidth` property.
+The TreeGrid control provides the support to set same width for all the available columns and this can be done by using `CommonWidth` property.

-The below code snippet shows how to set common width for tree grid columns.

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")